United States Regiments & Batteries > Ohio

 The 82nd Ohio Infantry, arriving from Emmittsburg at noon, July 1, 1863, moved rapidly to the support of Dilger’s Battery near the Carlisle Road.
 At 3 p.m. change front to the right and advanced to a position 125 yards in front of this monument, where, exposed both front and flank to a severe fire, it engaged the enemy then approaching from York.
 After an obstinate struggle, the regiment being outflanked on both sides, withdrew to Cemetery Hill, where it remained until the close of battle.

 July 5-24 Pursuit of Lee to Manassas Gap, Va.
-Attached to 1st Brigade, 3rd Division, 11th Army Corps, Army of the Potomac
+Attached to 1st Brigade, 3rd Division, 11th Corps, Army of the Potomac

 August-September Guard duty along Orange & Alexandria Railroad